LuisMuDe/M3GP_Classification/README.md

 Sample code in startClassification.m

-All other settings on RunM3GP.m
+All other settings in RunM3GP.m